psyraxaus/Prosim2GSX/memory-bank/progress.md

 ## Next Development Priorities
 Current development priorities include:

+1. Thorough testing of the enhanced refueling process
+2. Verifying fuel synchronization between GSX and Prosim
+3. Testing center of gravity calculations with various aircraft loading scenarios
-1. Thorough testing of the new LVAR subscription system
+4. Thorough testing of the new LVAR subscription system
-2. Verifying door operation synchronization with GSX services
+5. Verifying door operation synchronization with GSX services
-3. Thorough testing of the .NET 8 migration
+6. Thorough testing of the .NET 8 migration
-4. Creating release notes for the recent updates
+7. Creating release notes for the recent updates
-5. Addressing known issues with FS2Crew compatibility
+8. Addressing known issues with FS2Crew compatibility
 6. Improving audio control persistence between sessions
 7. Adding support for the "Extreme" passenger density setting
 8. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection